huseinnashr/laravel-ecommerce-restful-api/README.md

 ### Docker instead of Vagrant

 I was using [docker-compose-laravel](https://github.com/aschmelyun/docker-compose-laravel) for the development environment instead of vagrant.
-With that setup, i didn't need to install dev app (such as artisan or composer) on my local machine making the project more organize and can be run anywhere (with docker).
-Docker also faster than vagrant.
+With that setup, i didn't need to install dev app (such as artisan or composer) on my local machine making the project more organized and can be run anywhere (with docker).
+Docker also run faster than vagrant.

 ### Laravel 7